Volunteer and save lives with the Cambodia Clean Water Project

 Free Time in Siem Reap and Cambodia

-Our team in Siem Reap are all very well travelled throughout the country and further afield in Southeast Asia and can offer plenty of travel tips.
+Our team in Siem Reap are all very well travelled throughout the country and further afield in Southeast Asia; they can offer plenty of travel tips.
 There are lots of options for weekends in Siem Reap as well as for travel before or after your placement.
 Here are just a few of Cambodia’s treasures to whet your appetite.

 Angkor Wat and the temple complexes